Caleb9/asuswrt-merlin-nordvpn-wg-updater/README.md

    script, or a similar one, to obtain the initial WireGuard config file on your PC.
 Then upload it to the router via its web interface and enable the client.
-Note down the __instance number__ of the WireGuard VPN client; you'll need to pass it to the `nordvpn-updater.sh` script later on.
+Note down the __instance number__ of the WireGuard VPN client; you'll need it during script installation later on.

    <img src="wireguard-setup1.png" />